Intrinsic Gaussian Processes on Manifolds and Their Accelerations by Symmetry: Estimate the heat kernel from BM paths

 We remark that the lower bound in \eqref{eqn:compare algorithms} is not sharp.
 For example, in one dimensional case we have

 If $M = \mathbb{R}$ or $\mathbb{S}^1$, then it is straightforward to verify that

-However, if $\epsilon$ is small, the lower bound in \eqref{eqn:compare algorithms} is already an exponential function in $n$.
+However, if $\epsilon$ is small, the lower bound in \eqref{eqn:compare algorithms} is already an exponential function in $m$.
 Hence we can conclude that Algorithm~\ref{alg:acc estimation of heat kernel} is exponentially more efficient than Algorithm~\ref{alg:estimation of heat kernel}.
 In other words, \eqref{eqn:compare algorithms} implies that if we fix the number of sampling Brownian paths, then the number of paths falling into the strip $S_{x_0}(d_0,\epsilon)$ is much more than the number of paths falling into the ball $D(y_0,\epsilon)$.
-To conclude this section, we remark that \cite{niu2018intrinsic} has proved the estimator of heat kernel in the ball algorithm is asymptotically unbiased and consistent.
-Following the similar idea, it is straight forward to prove that the estimator of heat kernel in the strip algorithm is also asymptotically unbiased and consistent.